 The AUMC is the primary care provider for students enrolled in SHIP.
 This means that you should see a AUMC clinician when you need medical attention, unless you are away from campus or need to visit an emergency room.
 We encourage students to see the same doctor or nurse practitioner for each visit, if possible.
 Knowing your clinician makes visits more comfortable and contributes to the most healthful outcome.

 Should you need services not offered at the AUMC, your clinician will refer you to an off-campus health care provider (referral).
 Your AUMC clinician may suggest a specific provider or you can choose a provider.
-However, we strongly recommend that SHIP students see providers who belong to the UHC network.
-Use of the UHC network insures the least out-of-pocket costs to SHIP members.
+However, we strongly recommend that SHIP students see providers who belong to the BCBS of AL network.
+Use of the BCBS network insures the least out-of-pocket costs to SHIP members.

 Gentle reminder: Don’t get stuck with the bill!
 Please note that with the exception of emergency room , prescriptions, international services, and limited preventative and women’s health visits, all referrals for off-campus care must be authorized by the AUMC prior to receiving services or else the claim will be denied.